 NOTE: If more information is necessary, refer to GN 03930.000 and or GN 03940.000.

 1. Authorization Notice to FO

 ODIO or PSC — Per GN 03930.080, for all title II claims when SSI is involved, the PSC or ODIO sends a copy of any notice authorizing a fee to the servicing FO or annotates the Special Message field of the MBR with the authorized fee amount.
 Use the amount shown in this notice or MBR field to adjust the title II income.
 The forms involved vary.

-Receive a copy of HA-L530-U5 (Authorization to Charge and Receive a Fee)(before 5/94) or SSA-1560A-U5 (Authorization to Charge and Collect a Fee)(since 5/94) from ODAR for fees ODAR determines.
-ODAR sends the original of the form to the attorney or nonattorney and SSA concurrently notifies the claimant when releasing the past-due benefits.
+Receive a copy of HA-L530-U5 (Authorization to Charge and Receive a Fee)(before 5/94) or SSA-1560A-U5 (Authorization to Charge and Collect a Fee)(since 5/94) from Office of Hearings Operations (OHO) for fees OHO determines.
+OHO sends the original of the form to the attorney or nonattorney and SSA concurrently notifies the claimant when releasing the past-due benefits.
 (See GN 03930.075 C.2.)

 For court cases, the court notifies the attorney, and notify the claimant of the court-ordered fee via the Notice to Claimant-Court Ordered Attorney Fees (copy to attorney).

 In those instances in which fees are authorized by the PSC or ODIO (e.g., in a reconsideration appeal) using SSA-1560A-U5 (Authorization to Charge and Receive a Fee), notify the attorney (or nonattorney) and the claimant.

 Sometimes, the first notice to the FO of authorized fees is from a contact by the representative or claimant who received a notice from the Office of Hearing Operations (OHO), a court, a PSC, or ODIO.